muqtasid87/vehicle-autolabeling/README.md

 -----

 ## 🎭 5.
-Task: Comparing Two Models
+Task: Similarity Matching Between Qwen and Gemma Outputs
 This is useful for comparing the results of two different models (e.g., base Gemma vs. fine-tuned Qwen) on the same dataset.

 ### How to Run